 A visit to the stadium

 I still haven’t understood why the Polish league is called “Ekstraklasa”, because the “digging” (kopanina) there is definitely not extra class.
 But one thing is for sure, the fans are absolutely world class and the atmosphere in the stadium is unique.

 What birds have to do with hooligans

-The Polish language distinguishes between boring fans, the “picnic visitors” (piknikowcy), who are often referred to by their first name Janusz.
+The Polish language distinguishes between boring fans, the “picnic visitors” (piknikowcy), who are often also called by the first name Janusz.
 Why, is still not quite clear to me.
-Real fans are called lapwings (kibice) by the way.
-The word has been adopted from the German language, because the bird kibice is actually called Czajka zwyczajna in Polish.
-Probably it often breeds near the stadium, otherwise I can’t explain it.
-A fan who overdoes it with the love for his team is called pseudokibic, by the way.
+By the way, real fans are called lapwings (kibice).
+The word has taken over the Polish language from the German, because the bird Kiebitz is actually called Czajka zwyczajna in Polish.

+He probably often broods near the stadium, I can’t explain it any other way.
+By the way, a fan who exaggerates his love for his team is called pseudokibic.
 And one who makes a stadium visit “experience-oriented”, i.e. becomes violent, is called kibol.
-At the top of the picture you can see that the fans of Lech Posen proudly call themselves “Kibolski Klub Sportowy”, i.e. a hooligan sports club.
+At the top of the picture you can see that the fans of Lech Poznan proudly call themselves “Kibolski Klub Sportowy”, i.e. a hooligan sports club.